genericmoniker/git-split/README.md

 [TOML-formatted](https://github.com/toml-lang/toml) config file specifying the source file to start with, the resulting files to split to, and which lines from the source file you want to include in each split out file.
-After running the utility, you'll end up with the files as specified, merged into the currently checked out Git branch.
+After running the utility, you'll end up with the files as specified, committed into the currently checked out Git branch.

 ## A Simple Example

+## Extracting Part of a File

 ## Installation